Reading: Reading for Inference & Implied Meaning

 Rithy says to himself: "Oh, this is a perfect end to my day.
 I was hoping this would happen!"

-One of the most common ways to create humor in writing is through exaggeration4 (also called hyperbole).
+One of the most common ways to create humor is through exaggeration (also called hyperbole).
 This means describing something as much bigger, smaller, better, or worse than it really is to create a funny image.

 Example: "My friend dared me to eat one of those tiny red chilies.
 When I did, it felt like a volcano had erupted inside my mouth.
 I think I drank an entire river of water, but my face was still on fire!"

-1. You ask your friend to help you with your homework.
-He spends five minutes looking at it and then says, "Wow, this is as clear as mud."
+1. You ask your friend to help with your homework.
+He looks at it and says, "Wow, this is as clear as mud."
+What does he mean?

 - A. The homework is very easy and clear.